make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [nk00li](https://github.com/nk00li) for assisting with support for BHT-002 GBLW thermometers that differ slightly from GALW in how they report the heating state.
 - [peteS-UK](https://github.com/peteS-UK) for contributing support for Noiee NSP21 and PU13 smart plugs.
 - [zeosson](https://github.com/zeosson) for contributing support for Feit RGBWW lights and Peteme recessed lighting.
-- [backcountrymountains](https://github.com/backcountrymountains) for contributing support for iHome AutoVac Nova vacuum cleaners.
+- [backcountrymountains](https://github.com/backcountrymountains) for contributing support for iHome AutoVac Nova vacuum cleaners and assisting with support for Sunbeam single heated mattress pad.
 - [afallows](https://github.com/afallows) for contributing support for MoistenLand water timers.
 - [popokio](https://github.com/popokio) for assisting with support for Plikc Neve X RFW thermostats.
 - [popeen](https://github.com/popeen) for contributing support for Silvercrest Coffee makers.